 - Read the descriptions from the "General Communications Conditions and Solutions" tab starting on page 39 of this guide.
 Find the condition that most closely reflects the needs of the incident.
 The "Solutions" provide lists of recommended equipment to support the condition. - When ordering equipment from the NIRSC, use the National Fire Equipment Supply (NFES) catalog number indicated on the drawings or in the "Equipment Descriptions" section of this guide.
 All NIRSC equipment is ordered under a resource order.
 One request number per equipment item. - 3.
 The National Interagency Incident Communications Division Communications Duty Officer (NIICD-CDO) is available 24 hours a day, year-round.
 CDO personnel provide ordering and planning assistance and are an information resource for field communications personnel.
 At a minimum, communications personnel should check in with the CDO upon arrival at the incident to provide frequency assignment, equipment location and contact information.
 All provided information is logged and updated daily.
 Contact the CDO at 208-387-5644 or NIICD@firenet.gov. - 4.
 The "Equipment Descriptions" tab provides a description and purpose of each piece of equipment issued from the NIRSC. - 5.
 The "Equipment Inventories" tab provides an inventory list for each kit broken down by NFES #.
 Inventory lists are also provided in each kit shipped from NIRSC. - 6.
 The "Equipment Installation" tab provides step-by-step instructions including diagrams for installing all equipment issued by the NIRSC.
 Installation instructions are also provided in each kit shipped from NIRSC. - 7.
-Appendix Tabs: - Appendix Tab A, contains the Voice Board operating instructions along with wiring diagrams. - Appendix Tab B, contains information on NIRSC batteries and configuration diagrams. - Appendix Tab C, contains antenna installation instructions including diagrams for quick reference. - Appendix Tab D, contains the switch settings for quick reference for each piece of Daniels equipment in normal operation. - Appendix Tab E, contains quick reference material on programming of each NIRSC radio. - Appendix Tabs F and G, contain incident diagrams and communications plans to allow the communications users to document the equipment locations and frequencies needed by the CDO.

-Note: Communications personnel not familiar with NIRSC equipment or, those who are not experienced are required to contact the CDO for frequency and equipment assistance.
+Appendix Tabs: - Appendix Tab A, contains the Voice Board operating instructions along with wiring diagrams. - Appendix Tab B, contains information on NIRSC batteries and configuration diagrams. - Appendix Tab C, contains antenna installation instructions including diagrams for quick reference. - Appendix Tab D, contains the switch settings for quick reference for each piece of Daniels equipment in normal operation. - Appendix Tab E, contains quick reference material on programming and cloning of each NIRSC radio. - Appendix Tabs F and G, contain incident diagrams and communications plans to allow the communications users to document the equipment locations and frequencies needed by the CDO.
+They are also available for download as a PDF from the NIRSC website (www.nifc.gov/resources/NIICD) - Note: Communications personnel not familiar with NIRSC equipment or, those who are not experienced are required to contact the CDO for frequency and equipment assistance.
 See NIRSC and NIICD contacts on page 5 of this guide for all contact information.

-NATIONAL INCIDENT RADIO SUPPORT CACHE
+NATIONAL INCIDENT RADIO SUPPORT CACHE ORDERING PROCESS